Austria and Russian intelligence: Overview

 Austria's close relationship with Russia has strained relations and co-operation with several Western countries.
 New Statesman states that Austria's European partners consider Austria's intelligence services and defense ministry to be "jeopardised" and "unreliable".
 Financial Times, quoting an anonymous source, referred to Austria as a "veritable aircraft carrier" of Russian intelligence activity, and Austria's defense ministry as "practically a department of the GRU.
 An Austrian official refused to comment on anonymous allegations, but pointed to an ongoing reform in the security services.
-Several European intelligence agencies is said to have restricted intelligence-sharing with Austrian intelligence officials.
+Several European intelligence agencies are said to have restricted intelligence-sharing with Austrian intelligence officials.
 Among others, Reuters reported both British MI5 and the Dutch intelligence agency "heavily restricted" intelligence sharing with Austria, primarily due to the ties between the Freedom Party and Russia.
 The Freedom Party, a junior coalition partner in the Kurz government, controlled most of the security apparatus, as well as the Defence Ministry and Interior Ministry — and therefore the BVT.

 According to Chris Miller, professor at the Fletcher School of Law and Diplomacy at Tufts University, the "Austrian and Hungarian governments are notorious for their open-door attitude toward Russian agents".
 According to Gerhard Mangott, Professor of International Relations at the University of Innsbruck, it is "common knowledge" that agents often try to recruit Austrian informants, stating "[t]he Secret Services are very active in Austria on a bilateral basis, trying to win over informants from various institutions".
-In 2018, Siegfried Beer estimated that the amount of spies masquerading as diplomats in Austria was around 7000.
+In 2018, the head of the BVT, Peter Gridling, declined to comment on exact numbers of foreign agents operating there, but said it was "a community of hundreds of people" and in the same year, Siegfried Beer estimated that the amount of spies masquerading as diplomats in Austria was around 7000.

 Austria's role as a neutral "spy haven" played a part in it being the setting in 2010 for the largest spy swap between the U.S. and Russia since the First Cold War.